AkiraNetwork/VirtualStorageLibrary/README.md

 - **Feedback**: If you have any opinions or suggestions about the functionality, please let us know.
 Your insights help shape the future of the project.
 - **Bug Reports**: If you find any bugs, please report them on our [Issues](https://github.com/AkiraNetwork/VirtualStorageLibrary/issues) page.
-- **Feature Requests**: If you have ideas for new features or improvements, feel free to share them on our [Issues](https://github.com/AkiraNetwork/VirtualStorageLibrary/issues) page.

-For technical questions, please use our [Discussions](https://github.com/AkiraNetwork/VirtualStorageLibrary/discussions) forum.
+For technical questions and feature suggestions, please use our [Discussions](https://github.com/AkiraNetwork/VirtualStorageLibrary/discussions) forum.
 Choose the appropriate category:

 - `Q&A`: Ask for help from the community.
 - `Ideas`: Suggest new features or improvements.
+Adopted ideas will be added as Issues by the maintainer.
 - `General`: Engage in casual discussions about anything related to VirtualStorageLibrary.
 - `Show and tell`: Share and showcase what you've created using VirtualStorageLibrary.